Range Rules and Safety Polices

 • Report any observed violations to the Board via email.
 Include time, date, license plate of vehicle and a description of the incident.
 Include names of any witnesses.
 All names will be held in confidence.

-• No person under age 18 is allowed on the range unless accompanied by a Member 21 years or older.
+• No person under age 18 is allowed on the range unless accompanied by a Member 21 years of age or older.

 • No alcoholic beverages are allowed on the range.

-• No one under the influence of Alcohol or Non-Prescription drugs is allowed on the range
+• No one under the influence of Alcohol or Non-Prescription drugs are allowed on the range

 • No hunting is allowed on the range.

-• Range keys shall not be loaned or duplicated.
+• Range keys cannot be loaned or duplicated.

-• No Business or Professional Training may be conducted on the range without Board approval.
+• No Business or Professional Training may be conducted on the range without prior Board approval.

 • The gate must remain locked unless a scheduled event or Police Training is in progress.
-If you find the gate open when it should be closed, call or email a board member.
+If you find the gate open when it should be closed, call a Board member.

-• Shooting is permitted between one-half hour after Official Sunrise and one-half hour before Official Sunset only.
-This is NOT from first light to last light.
+• Shooting is permitted between 30 Min AFTER Official Sunrise and ends 30 Min BEFORE Official Sunset only.
 Consult a weather source for the official sunrise and sunset times.

-• No automatic fire, No Explosive targets, No tracer or incendiary rounds, No Armor Piercing rounds, No 50 BMG or larger Calibers, NO CANNONS.
+• No automatic fire (including bump stocks, rapid reset triggers and similar devices that mimic automatic fire).
+No Rapid fire.
+No Explosive targets.
+No tracer or incendiary rounds.
+No Armor Piercing rounds, No 50 BMG or larger calibers.

 • Ammunition or loaded magazines are prohibited in any of the designated safety areas.